 Check Hep C was first supported through private funding.
 New York City Council supplemented funding of the Check Hep C Program in FY2015.

-Check Hep C supports free Hep C Patient Navigation, including linkage to care and care coordination services, for people with chronic Hep C. Check Hep C helps people chronically infected with Hep C get into medical care to improve their liver health.
+Check Hep C currently supports free Hep C Patient Navigation, including linkage to care and care coordination services, for people with chronic Hep C. Check Hep C helps people chronically infected with Hep C get into medical care and treatment to improve their liver health.

 Check Hep C Sites